Martha Jefferson: Slaves and Wayles' estate

 Martha and Thomas Jefferson acquired a number of slaves as part of her dowry for her marriage, and later from the estate of John Wayles, which made Thomas the second largest slave owner in Albemarle County.
 The dowry increased the number of slaves he owned from 52 to 187.

-Among the more than 100 slaves were Betty Hemings, of mixed-race ancestry, and her 10 mixed-race children.
+Among the more than 100 enslaved Black and Indigenous people were Betty Hemings, of mixed-race ancestry, and her 10 mixed-race children.
 The youngest, an infant, was Sally Hemings.
 The six youngest were three-quarters white in ancestry and half-siblings of Martha Wayles Jefferson, as they were fathered by her father.
 Betty also had four children born before those of Wayles'.
 All the Hemings family members gained privileged positions among the slaves at Monticello, where they were trained and worked as domestic servants, chefs, and highly skilled artisans.
 Sally Hemings, who was fathered by John Wayles, was the half-sister of Martha Wayles Jefferson, and the subject of a scandal about her relationship with Thomas Jefferson.

 Martha's father, John Wayles, died at age 58 in 1773.
 He left substantial property, including slaves, but the estate was encumbered with debt.
 Upon Wayles' death, Betty Hemings and her six children with John Wayles were moved "without hesitancy" to Monticello to prevent the Hemings from being separated.
-The estate was worth £30,000, but was in debt to Farrell and Jones in Briston for £11,000.
+The estate was worth £30,000, but was in debt to Farrell and Jones in Bristol for £11,000.
 Wayles three sons-in-law, including Thomas Jefferson, decided to break up the estate and its debts.
 Martha and her husband Thomas Jefferson inherited the Willis Creek and Elk Hill plantations and a total of 135 people, including members of the Hemings family.
 They also inherited £4,000 in debt.
 Jefferson and other co-executors of the Wayles estate worked for years to clear the debt and the overwhelming debt led to Thomas Jefferson's financial ruin.